True leaders don’t create followers… they create more leaders.

 The Valley of the Sun GOVERNING BOARD Members:

-CHAIR – Mary Ann Biermeier is a master teacher with over twenty years in the early childhood field first as a classroom teacher and later as Director of Professional Development at a NAEYC accredited learning community.
+EXECUTIVE DIRECTOR – Mary Ann Biermeier is a master teacher with over twenty years in the early childhood field first as a classroom teacher and later as Director of Professional Development at a NAEYC accredited learning community.
 She designed and developed the professional development program, INSPIRE Early Childhood Leadership Series, promoting learning through play.
 Mary Ann is former Board Chair for Communities in Schools of Arizona and All Star Kids Tutoring, supporting children at risk.
 Inspired by the Reggio Emilia approach she reminds us, all children learn deeply through highly social, playful environments.

 HONORARY CHAIR – Claire Schonaerts is a champion educator, teaching 35 years in the PreK-12 school setting and served in the area of school administration before teaching in higher education.
 Claire is retired associate clinical professor at Northern Arizona University supporting pre-service teachers in knowledge, skills, and professional dispositions.
 Claire is a contributing author of the Sage Guide to Educational Leadership and Management and Social Justice Instruction (Springer Publication).